National Central Library (Florence): History

 Since 1935, the collections have been housed in a building designed by Cesare Bazzani and V. Mazzei, located along the Arno River in the quarter of Santa Croce.
 Before this, they were found in various rooms belonging to the Uffizi Gallery.

-The National Library System (SBN), located in the BNCF, is responsible for the automation of library services and the indexing of national holdings.

-Unfortunately, a major flood of the Arno River in 1966 damaged nearly one-third of the library's holdings, most notably its periodicals and Palatine and Magliabechi collections.
+A major flood of the Arno River in 1966 damaged nearly one-third of the library's holdings, most notably its periodicals and Palatine and Magliabechi collections.
 The Restoration Center was subsequently established and may be credited with saving many of these priceless artifacts.
 However, much work remains to be done and some items are forever lost.

-Thesaurus
+Services

 The library curates the Nuovo soggettario, a "subject indexing tool for various types of resources".

+The National Library System (SBN) is responsible for the automation of library services and the indexing of national holdings.